k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

     * Not supported by iidFinder solution
 * Sqlite
   * Pros
-    * Best option for debug and single node environments
+    * Best option for debug and single-node environments

 Fabric uses the Cassandra DB as a default system management database.